Linda (LINDA) Price Down 34.1% This Week

 Linda Coin Trading

-Linda can be purchased on these cryptocurrency exchanges: BTC-Alpha, BitFlip, Graviex, Nanex, CoinExchange, Cryptohub, Cryptopia, YoBit and Stocks.Exchange.
-It is usually not possible to buy alternative cryptocurrencies such as Linda directly using U.S. dollars.
-Investors seeking to acquire Linda should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Linda using one of the exchanges listed above.
+Linda can be purchased on the following cryptocurrency exchanges: BitFlip, YoBit, BTC-Alpha, Nanex, Cryptopia, Stocks.Exchange, Cryptohub, CoinExchange and Graviex.
+It is usually not presently possible to buy alternative cryptocurrencies such as Linda directly using US dollars.
+Investors seeking to acquire Linda should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Linda using one of the aforementioned exchanges.

 Receive News & Updates for Linda Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Linda and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.